aleclarson/async-task-group/README.md

 > `npm install async-task-group`

 The `AsyncTaskGroup` class is like `Promise.all`, but more flexible.

-Tasks can be added any time before completion.
-This means promises within an `AsyncTaskGroup` can easily extend the lifetime of an `AsyncTaskGroup` by adding more tasks to it.
+Tasks can be added any time before completion, which means tasks can easily extend the lifetime of an `AsyncTaskGroup` by adding more tasks.

-Similar to `Promise.all`, remaining tasks are not executed if a preceding task throws an error.
+The number of concurrent tasks can be limited or unlimited.
+When limited, any remaining tasks are not processed if a preceding task throws an error.

-Tasks are not required to be functions if you provide a transform function when constructing an `AsyncTaskGroup` instance.
+"Tasks" can be any value type.
+"Task functions" are called automatically.
+"Task promises" are awaited.
+If you pass a "wrap function" to the constructor, all task values will be passed to it.
+Typically, your wrap function should return a promise, but any value type is acceptable.
+Any functions returned by your wrap function are *not* called automatically.

 ```js
 const AsyncTaskGroup = require('async-task-group')